mph-/lcapy/doc/networks.rst

 .. image:: examples/schematics/tsection.png
    :width: 8cm

-A T-section (also known as a Y-section) two-port has three one-port arguments, `TSection(OP1, OP2, OP3)`, for example
+A T-section (also known as a Y-section) two-port has three one-port arguments, `TSection(OP1, OP2, OP3)`, for example:

    >>> n = TSection(L('L1'), R('R1'), C('C1'))

+For a balanced version of `PiSection` use `HSection`.

 Pi-section two-port